The best free attraction in every state and DC

 Ohio: The Topiary Park, Columbus

-"The Topiary Park is a landscape of a painting of a landscape" – that's how this gallery-cum-garden was described by its creator, local sculptor James T. Mason.
-It's dotted with all manner of leafy creations, and is intended to be a recreation of the painting A Sunday Afternoon on the Island of La Grande Jatte by Georges Seurat.
-Orient yourself in the visitor centre before heading out to explore Mason's green-fingered work.
+"The Topiary Park is a landscape of a painting of a landscape."
+That's how this garden gallery was described by its creator, local sculptor James T. Mason.
+It's dotted with all manner of leafy creations and is intended to be a recreation of the painting A Sunday Afternoon on the Island of La Grande Jatte by Georges Seurat.
+Orient yourself in the visitor center before heading out to explore Mason's green-fingered work.

 Oklahoma: Oklahoma Railway Museum, Oklahoma City